DanielMartensson/Adaptive-Control/Readme.md

 	* Model Reference Adaptive Controller (MRAC) - For smooth reference tracking
 	* Extended Least Square (ELS) - For estimate stochastical models e.g ARMAX models
 	* Recursive Least Square (RLS) - For estimate transfer functions

+The book does not contain this, but I have by my self read lots of papes about subspace identification and constrained control.
+At the bottom of this page, I will present:

 	* Adaptive Constrained MPC (ERAOKIDMPC) - Using Subspace identification methods

 The collection is made by the open source software Scilab and Xcox 6.0.1 and the book "Adaptive Control"